 - respiratory complaints, such as allergies and infections

 - decreased libido

-Fluid retention may also develop and lead to breast tenderness, decreased urine production, temporary weight gain, and swelling of the hands, feet, and ankles.
-Skin problems, such as acne, inflammation, itching, and a worsening of cold sores, may also occur.
+Fluid retention may lead to breast tenderness, decreased urine production, swelling of the hands, feet and ankles, and temporary weight gain.

-The symptoms of PMDD can be similar to those of other conditions, so healthcare professionals usually perform a physical exam, obtain a medical history, and order certain tests to rule out other conditions when making a diagnosis.
+The symptoms of PMDD can be similar to those of other conditions, so health care providers will likely perform a physical exam, obtain a medical history, and order certain tests to rule out other conditions when making a diagnosis.

-The use of a symptom chart during the diagnostic process helps determine any correlation between the symptoms and the menstrual cycle.
+A symptom chart is also used in the diagnostic process to determine any correlation between the symptoms and the menstrual cycle.

-Guidelines from the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V) require that the symptoms of PMDD be present for a minimum of two consecutive menstrual cycles before making a diagnosis of PMDD.
+Guidelines from the American Psychiatric Association (APA) Diagnostic and Statistical Manual 5th Edition (DSM-V) require that the symptoms of PMDD be present for a minimum of two consecutive menstrual cycles before making a diagnosis of PMDD.

 - be present a week before the onset of menses